ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 from scipy.stats import linregress
 ```

-And then at the bottom of our script, we are going to get statistics for the linear regression by using a function called `linregress` by adding the following line.
+Then at the bottom of our script, we are going to get statistics for the linear regression by using a function called `linregress` by adding the following line.
 Don't worry, we will go through below how all of this works.
 These are the lines you need to add to the end of your script:

 ```
 stats = linregress(x, y)